Safe Controller Synthesis with Tunable Input-to-State Safe Control Barrier Functions: Input-to-state Safety for Automated Trucks

 where ${\underline{a}=6~[{\rm m}/{\rm s^2}]}$, ${\overline{a}=2~[{\rm m}/{\rm s^2}]}$, ${\underline{a}_{\rm L}=10~[{\rm m}/{\rm s^2}]}$, ${\overline{a}_{\rm L}=3~[{\rm m}/{\rm s^2}]}$ and ${\overline{v}=20~[{\rm m}/{\rm s}]}$ are considered.

-In order to ensure safety the truck need to keep a safe distance from the preceding vehicle which may depend on the velocities.
-This leads to the safety function candidate
+In order to ensure safety the truck needs to keep a safe distance from the preceding vehicle which may depend on the velocities.
+This leads to the safety function candidate:

 where we use